amygroshek/adapt-contrib-floatgraphic/README.md

 # adapt-contrib-floatgraphic

 This component is a fork of `adapt-contrib-graphic` that presents a single image that is floated to the right or left depending upon ltr or rtl.
+The essential strings loaded into the template have not changed so the graphic component documentation should still be helpful to some extent.

 ---